thellimist/bitses/_analyses/skycoin-thellimist.md

 - Skywire won't be able to deliver its promises.
 - They'll invest resources on too many not so valuable projects like KittyCash, CX, SkyAntenna etc.

 They should just focus on Skywire and dominate the market as soon as possible.
 This is a controversial project.
-There are too many risks but the reward of it may be amazing
+There are too many risks but the reward may be amazing